 DIET IN ARTHRITIS

-Certain substances are known to be inflammatory triggers in sensitive individuals who should preferably avoid these to prevent worsening of Arthritis symptoms.
-(Gluten products, Aspartame-low calorie sweetener, and MSG– Mono Sodium Glutamate).
+Certain substances are known to be inflammatory triggers in sensitive individuals who should preferably avoid these to prevent worsening of arthritis symptoms like gluten products, aspartame-low calorie sweetener, and MSG– Mono Sodium Glutamate.

 EXERCISE AND PHYSICAL ACTIVITY